 CTA considered the entire RPM corridor and looked to identify a package of projects that brought the greatest amount of benefits to Red and Purple Line riders, while minimizing impacts on the surrounding communities that rely upon these rail lines for their daily travel needs.
 The Phase One projects will benefit 88 percent of all current RPM corridor trips – approximately 110,000 trips every weekday.
 The two projects combined are expected to save customers using the RPM corridor approximately one million hours of travel time a year.

 1. Lawrence to Bryn Mawr Modernization Project:

 - Approximately 45,000 people live within ½ mile of these stations, which is twice as dense as the average Chicago neighborhood.

-- Over 28,000 trips currently begin or end at the four stations being reconstructed.
+- More than 28,000 trips currently begin or end at the four stations being reconstructed.

-- None of the stations in this segment of the North Red Line are accessible to people with disabilities or those with limited mobility.
-In fact, this is the largest stretch of the RPM corridor without wheelchair accessible rail facilities.
+- None of the stations in this segment of the Red Line are accessible to people with disabilities or those with limited mobility.

-- The almost 80,000 trips that currently travel through this segment of track will benefit from the faster service and a smoother ride once the project is complete.
+- The almost 80,000 trips that typically travel through this segment of track will benefit from the faster service and a smoother ride once the project is complete.